Compare VPN Speeds

 How Our Speed Test Tool Works

-We simultaneously test 20+ VPNs across 17 different server locations.
-The data is collected every 4 hours so you always have the most accurate information about the speed of each VPN.
+We test 7 top VPNs connected to 11 popular server locations the VPNs have in common.
+The data is collected monthly, so you always have the most accurate information about the speed of each VPN.
 We start by testing our connection without a VPN so you have a better idea of our starting point and how VPN connections affected our speed.

 Latest test done